cgerson/cgerson.github.io/_posts/2015-08-24-Citibike-Feed.md

 ---
 layout: post
-title: Evaluating Citibike as a commuting option
+title: Evaluating Citibike as a Commuting Option
 ---

 Or, how to take advantage of cron jobs and run code automatically.